ForNeVeR/TruePath/README.md

     (Note how `GetFileNameWithoutExtension()` works nicely together with `GetExtensionWithDot()` to reconstruct the resulting path from their concatenation, however weird the initial name was — no extension, trailing dot, no base name.)

+### Unreleased

+- `IPath::IsPrefixOf` to check path prefixes.
+- `IPath::StartsWith` to check if the current path starts with a specified path.

 Documentation
 -------------
 - [Contributor Guide][docs.contributing]